dujushi/dujushi.github.io/_posts/2019-07-02-IdentityServer4-Tutorial-Basic-Setup.md

 ---
-title: 'IdentityServer4 Tutorial: Basic Setup'
+title: 'IdentityServer4 Tutorial - Part 1: Basic Setup'
 ---
 IdentityServer4 is one of the most popular OpenID Connect and OAuth 2.0 framework for ASP.NET Core.
-In this tutorial, it will show you how easy it is to build an authentication server with the library.
+This tutorial will show you how to build an authentication server with the library.

 ## Create AuthenticationServer Project
 Create an empty ASP.NET Core web application with Visual Studio.
 Uninstall nuget package `Microsoft.AspNetCore.Razor.Design`.
 We don't need Razor in this project.
 Install nuget package `IdentityServer4`.